 The OpenVPN tunnel can be operated in two modes – either in the Routed mode or in the Bridged mode.
 If the VPN network consists of one subnet only, the bridged mode should be used.
 The whole network seems to be just bridged within the local switches.
 If you need to interconnect several networks/subnets, you need to utilize the Routed mode.
 See the detailed examples below.

 The first step is configuring the Server.
-Make sure you are connected to the GSM network and so you have the WAN interface active.
+Make sure you are connected to the cellular network and so you have the WAN interface active.

 You can also use the Ethernet interface as a WAN interface.

 With OpenVPN, it is required to have a correct time.
 One possibility is to set the NTP server synchronization.
 Go to the SYSTEM – Time & Region menu and configure the unit with a reachable NTP server.